Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 we'll turn you in," he declared.
 "And there's nothing you can do that will convince me otherwise."

 Tybal sighed.
 "Fine.
-We'll let you help, just...please, don't ruin this for us."
+We'll let you help, just... please, don't ruin this for us."

 ---